 - c-1.
-The international community should support island States in the development and implementation of comprehensive waste management strategies in accordance with the Pacific Regional Solid Waste Management Strategy 2010-2015 designed by the Secretariat of the Pacific Regional Environment Programme (SPREP). - c-2.
-There is an urgent need to improve waste disposal facilities that may affect the region's environment and reduce waste in particular (e.g. by introducing the 3R (Reduce, Reuse and Recycle) system and refuse compost).

-It is also important to increase the understanding and awareness of island residents about waste management issues.
+The international community should support island States in the development and implementation of comprehensive waste management strategies in accordance with the Pacific Regional Solid Waste Management Strategy 2010-2015, designed by the Secretariat of the Pacific Regional Environment Programme (SPREP). - c-2.
+There is an urgent need to improve waste disposal facilities that may affect the region's environment and reduce waste in particular (e.g., by introducing the 3R (Reduce, Reuse and Recycle) system and refuse compost).
+It is also important to increase the understanding and awareness of island residents about waste management issues. - c-3.

-- c-3.
 For atoll islands, which are small in land area and so have difficulty securing waste disposal facilities, it is essential to develop and implement a medium- to long-term national strategy. - c-4 It is recommended that island States consider the utilization of economic mechanisms so as to control commercial product inputs which are released as waste products in time.
 In addition, consideration should also be given to establishing zero waste measures ("bring it in, take it out").
-Developed countries that export good to island States such as cars, equipments, electric and electronic goods) should assist in the implementation of such an approach.
+Developed countries that export goods to island States such as cars, equipment, electric and electronic goods) should assist in the implementation of such an approach. - c-5) To implement sustainable management of waste in island States, it is important to use treatment techniques appropriate to the various types of waste (e.g., plastic marine litter and organic waste need be collected and processed separately), make efforts to reduce waste and raise public awareness, and obtain the support of the international community to support these activities.